Sign in

 Can I get artwork editing or graphic design without printing my packaging?

 It’s important to know that many custom packaging companies require you to place a printing order with them before they will do any design work for you.
-At Sttark, we let customers order graphic design without requiring them to place a printing order for labels or folding cartons.
+Some suppliers let customers order graphic design without requiring them to place a printing order for labels or folding cartons.
 This way, you don’t have to delay getting your labels or packaging because you’re waiting on design changes.

 By keeping these important factors in mind, businesses can avoid surprises and ensure that they have a realistic budget for their custom packaging project.